 Content caching is basically preprocessing the files and storing them as static content instead of asking the server for the contents upon each client request.
 The static content can be stored either from an intermediary nearby server (server side caching) or from the client’s web browser (client side caching).
 This practice reduces page load time significantly because it reduces server load and the content is served from a closer location.
 Caching can improve your website speed up to 300%.
-For caching, we recommend W3 Total Cache plugin.
-Check out our separate tutorial on setting up W3 Total Cache for your WooCommerce store.
+If you are looking for a caching plugin, we can recommend WP Super Cache.

 Having Too Many Plugins Installed

 This is why having too many plugins installed on your WooCommerce site is not advisable.
 Same goes for having a theme with a lot of bundled plugins.
 Plugins can have their own stylesheets and scripts and these add to total the number of requests.
 Of course it depends on the plugin.
 Some plugins have efficient code, but others can have issues with poorly coded PHP scripts.
 A poorly coded plugin needs longer server processing time before it completes a calculation.
 That’s why it is important to only use plugins that you really need.
 Avoid plugins with too many features that you don’t really need.